 Applying Slow methodologies

 In a somewhat serendipitous way, the challenges outlined in the research brief for the Inclusive Gallery Experiences project with BAG embraced the intuitive practice of slow looking and slow design.
 There are clear crossovers between this larger, institutionally-framed project and the investigations defined by Jenna Hall for her PhD research at Monash University; not the least in that the necessarily tactile museum experience of BLV visitors can be considered inherently slower than looking alone.
 This is, in part, associated with the cognitive overhead of using multiple senses to “piece together” an artwork that may normally be engaged with only by sight.
-In prioritising the needs of BLV visitors this recognition might also provide the means of engaging general audiences in more stimulating, fulfilling and meaningful experiences.
-Considering ways that multisensory access could appeal to broader audiences will also enable BLV visitors to enjoy exhibitions with friends, carers, family members and diverse communities.
+In prioritizing the needs of BLV visitors this recognition might also provide the means of engaging general audiences in more stimulating, fulfilling, and meaningful experiences.
+Considering ways that multisensory access could appeal to broader audiences will also enable BLV visitors to enjoy exhibitions with friends, carers, family members, and diverse communities.
 Having access to BAG gallery spaces and stakeholders through this project provides a real-world opportunity to explore slow design and how multisensory engagement can be designed into exhibition experience as part of permanent collection displays and “re-hangs”.

 Framing the methodology through a critical autoethnographic (Adams, Holman Jones & Ellis, 2015) lens will allow for Hall to situate herself within the research as a designer but also as a museum visitor and member of the dominant culture (Tilley-Lubbs, 2016) in this space.
-We bring our subjectivities to our research; and it’s important to acknowledge this.
+We bring our subjectivities to our research; and it is important to acknowledge this.
 Autoethnography is about embracing subjectivity, embodiment, and reflexivity, and guided by the content, as well as context, of the research.
 It is about starting with the self to get to the granular, specific and personal – so that when you approach and relate to others you have something to work with; the researcher’s personal position provides a bridge to the experience of others (Holman Jones, 2016).

 Identifying opportunities for slowness

-(To date) Recent and ongoing interviews conducted by Hall with experts working across the fields of slow design, museum studies, exhibition design, curation, and psychology have contributed to an initial formulation of slow approaches that could be implemented through exhibition design and curation.
+To date, recent and ongoing interviews conducted by Hall with experts working across the fields of slow design, museum studies, exhibition design, curation, and psychology have contributed to an initial formulation of slow approaches that could be implemented through exhibition design and curation.
 These will be further developed and tested through workshops and visitor interviews conducted at BAG, alongside the Inclusive Gallery Experiences project which itself is more directly aimed at responding to the needs of BLV audiences.

-Exploration of the following formative principles will continue to be refined, revised and expanded through engaging the research process with iterative, collaborative practice:
+Informed by interviews and field work at BAG, exploration of the following formative principles will continue to be refined, revised and expanded through engaging the research process with iterative, collaborative practice:

-Beyond aesthetics – Multisensory experiences provide physical access for BLV visitors but can also slow and enrich engagement more broadly, supporting more ritualistic engagement with museum objects.
+Beyond aesthetics – Multisensory experiences provide physical access for BLV visitors, but can also slow and enrich engagement more broadly, supporting more ritualistic engagement with museum objects.

 Slow looking – Avoid overstimulation, encourage visitors to spend more time with fewer works by limiting the number of works on display.
 Identify particular works where slower engagement is necessary or more beneficial due to the complexity of the piece and or historical context and narrative.